 Despite having a wealth of both life experience and miles logged on the road, driving does become more challenging as your body ages.
 Your ability to respond quickly to changing situations deteriorates.
 Because of the delayed motor skills, hearing, and vision that come with old age, seniors are deemed a higher risk by car insurance providers.
 This results in higher premiums.

-Although people age differently and not every senior citizen’s senses will deteriorate at the same rate (or at all), senior drivers’ premiums do typically go up due to the risk insurance providers associate with senior citizens on the road.
+Everyone age differently.
+Each individual's senses deteriorate at a unique rate rate (or at all) as the age.
+But senior drivers’ premiums usually increase.
+That's because of the risk insurance providers associate with senior citizens on the road.

 One way to reduce your rates, and this doesn’t just go for senior drivers, is to drive more carefully, and maintain a clean driving record.
 The cleaner your driving record, the lower your premiums will be.